 This will give you an estimate as to how much you could get from a home equity loan or HELOC.

 Is this enough to cover the cost of your renovation?

 If it’s not (which for many homeowners will be the case), consider a RenoFi Loan that lets you borrow based on your home’s after renovation value and significantly increase your borrowing power.

 Which is better to finance a renovation, a fixed rate or a variable rate?

-If you plan on paying off the loan over many years, the peace of mind of locking in the rate and knowing your exact payment means the Home Equity Loan is likely the right choice.
-If you’re not sure what the total cost will be, or are going to be completing your remodel in phases and want to draw on the money as and when you need it, a HELOC might be a better choice.
+If you plan on paying off the loan over many years, the peace of mind of locking in the rate and knowing your exact payment means that a fixed rate home equity loan is likely the right choice.
+If you’re not sure what the total cost will be, or are going to be completing your remodel in phases and want to draw on the money as and when you need it, a variable rate home equity loan or HELOC might be a better choice.